 From the mid-1970s information about the kinds of women who had abortions became available.
 The number of unmarried women seeking abortions increased.
 However, as de facto relationships were increasingly common, these women may not have been single.

 Age and race

 In this period women aged 24 and younger were most likely to have an abortion.
 The rate then steadily tailed off.
-Pākehā women typically had an abortion at a young age to end an unwanted pregnancy.
-Māori and, to a greater extent, Pasifika, women were more likely to use abortion as a back-up for contraception throughout their fertile years.
+Pākehā women typically had an abortion at a young age.
+Māori and, to a greater extent, Pasifika women had poorer access to family planning and contraception, and so were more likely to use abortion throughout their fertile years.